All About Swollen Eyelids and Eyelid Bump »

 In rare cases, a progressively increasing size of the swollen eyelid can be a sign of ocular cancer or melanoma of the eye. melanoma needs to be diagnosed by medical tests and the treatment options range from radiation therapy to laser therapy or surgery.

 Edema or fluid retention is a symptom of many systemic diseases like preeclampsia, kidney disease, liver failure, and cardiovascular diseases.
-Unusual swelling of eyelids, along with swelling of other body parts are noticed.
+Unusual swelling of eyelids, along with swelling of other body parts is noticed.

 Swollen eyelid treatment Eyelid bump treatment